1948 United States Olympic trials (track and field)

-The men's portion of the 1948 United States Olympic trials for track and field was held at Dyche Stadium on the campus of Northwestern University in Evanston, Illinois.
-Organized by Amateur Athletic Union (AAU), the two-day competition lasted from July 9 to 10.
+The 1948 United States Olympic trials for track and field determined qualification to represent the United States in athletics at the 1948 Summer Olympics.
+The men's events were held at Dyche Stadium on the campus of Northwestern University in Evanston, Illinois.
+The women's events were held two days later in Providence, Rhode Island.
+Organized by the Amateur Athletic Union (AAU), the men's competition lasted two days while the women's took place on one day.

-The results of the event determined qualification for the United States at the 1948 Summer Olympics held in London.